alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 The artificial nature of this post aside, there are some useful lessons here:

 *   Fast feedback loops are incredibly helpful.
-    Once I had the final Python script, I was able to move a lot faster -- I'd make a change, kick off a run, and have an answer within a minute.
+    Once I had the final Python script, I was able to move quickly -- I'd make a change, kick off a run, and have an answer within a minute.
     I could even run multiple experiments simultaneously, to get more data.

 *   Always look for ways to make it easier to debug next time.